 - Elimination of duplications

 - Real time management information

 Skeptical?
 Just imagine a few of the obstacles being eliminated in your firm.
 If you could shorten your average design-purchase time by just one week, how much could be saved annually on materials by having more time to purchase?
 If designers were free of paperwork and could just design, how much more business could you handle?
 If the plant received all the materials when they needed them, how much would manufacturing costs be reduced?
 If you could find and reuse past history to sell again or estimate similar new jobs, how more accurate would your estimates be?
 If you could grow without adding staff or plant space, what would your bottom line look like?

 Picking the right system

-Most ETO firms are accustomed to spending tens of thousands of dollars on production equipment but are reluctant to make similar investments in software.
+Most Engineer To Order firms are accustomed to spending tens of thousands of dollars on production equipment but are reluctant to make similar investments in software.
 An integrated business system will be the most important production tool you will buy.
 A system that not only streamlines your business process but also archives all your product information; drawings, bill of materials and job costs will increase your company’s performance.
 It does this by allowing less experienced staff to access historical information and use it to secure new business.